 If you are interested in enrolling in courses that do not require you to submit an academic essay and / or sit an exam, the Institute's Further Education courses may be just right for you.
 In the beginning of the semester, you will be given access to your module texts.
 Throughout the semester, you will be required to keep a journal of reflective exercises, which can be handwritten or typed.
 These exercises form an integral part of the instruction method.
 The semester concludes with you submitting your journal of exercises.

-You don’t need formal qualifications to undertake one of our courses.
+If you are over 23 years of age you don’t need formal qualifications to undertake one of our courses.
 You will need to supply a 500-word account of why you would like to study theology.
 This can be as personal as you wish and may be handwritten or typed.

 The Institute’s courses are provided through the English language.
 Students whose first language is not English must provide evidence that their English language ability meets the standard for admission.
 Please discuss with Philip McShane OP our Programme Leader.